-The purpose of the Board is to administer the provisions of the Cotton Research and Promotion Act, hereinafter referred to as "the Act" and the Cotton Research and Promotion Order, hereinafter referred to as "the Order," through the establishment and governance of an orderly process for developing and financing a continuous coordinated program of research and promotion to improve the competitive position of, and expand markets for cotton.
+The purpose of the Board is to administer the provisions of the Act and the Order through the establishment and governance of an orderly process for developing and financing a continuous coordinated program of research and promotion to improve the competitive position of, and expand markets for, cotton.

 ARTICLE IV - OFFICERS AND THEIR DUTIES

 Section 1.
 The officers of the Board shall consist of a Chair, Vice-Chair, Secretary and a Treasurer, each of whom shall be a Member of the Board and shall have been a Board Member or Alternate Board Member the prior year.
 No Board Member may serve as Chair, Vice-Chair, Secretary or Treasurer more than one full term in the same office.
 After one term, the Board Member shall be eligible for a different office.